Generative engine optimisation

 | jq '.features | length'

-Returns every lot inside a bbox as a FeatureCollection per RFC 7946.
-Carries an ETag for conditional requests.
+Returns active, listed lots as a FeatureCollection per RFC 7946, with a Cache-Control: public, max-age=300 header.
 Ideal for direct ingest into Mapbox GL, Leaflet, deck.gl, geopandas, ArcGIS, or QGIS.

 Projected 2026+ target sites